ManApart/quest-command/readme.md

 ### Command ideas
 * Search - skill based, finds scope that's hidden
 * Look (examine) object for its description
+  * Look during climb says the options you can go
+  * Prevent travel during climb
+  * Prevent using items etc during climb
+* Dismount - stop climbing if you are at the top or bottom of a climb (no damage)
 * Battle Commands (each can take a direction), (default to item in right hand, option to add left)
   * Slash
   * Chop